-All in all, over the past six years, I have become increasingly impressed by the profound growth and change that can be engendered through the coaching process, and have seen how useful it can be with money issues.
+All in all I have become increasingly impressed by the profound growth and change that can be engendered through the coaching process, and have seen how useful it can be with money issues.

 Back in 1994, however, the move into financial planning, was a career change for me after 20 years in the arts and humanities.
 I had graduated from Wellesley College in 1972, and then completed an MA in Performing Arts Management from American University in 1977.
 Between 1972 and 1983, I held a series of positions managing non-profit organizations in the arts:

 Director of Programs at Glen Echo Arts Park.

 Director of Trinity Square Repertory Company's Humanities Program (which was awarded "The Most Distinguished Humanities Program in the United States" by the Consortium of State Humanities Councils)

 From 1983-1994 I had a free-lance writing and editing business.
 By 1994, it was time for a change -- though financial planning would seem to be a pretty dramatic change!
 But I had come to see, in so many settings, that confusion and conflict over money issues was a common thread.
 Whether individuals, couples or family relations; whether non-profits or businesses, large or small, the need to untangle the confusion and make clear, informed financial decisions is universal.

 Contact Bev Chapman